 Problem Possible Solution(s) The display doesn't show anything Make sure that the switch isn't in the middle position.
 Check the voltage of the 9V battery mounted in the enclosure.
 Check the connection of the 9V battery.
-When viewing "T-Soll", the display only shows "1" Try turning the "T-Soll"-potentiometer in one direction for a while.
+Try turning the "T-Soll"-potentiometer in one direction for a while.
 If this doesn't help, try the other direction.
 Otherwise check the connections of the potentiometer